DFXLuna/Decaf/README.md

 This file matches a set of instructions to a regex pattern.
 Typically, a value is sent to Bison, the semantic analyzer.

-* A finite state automata is generated using the formal grammar definitions found in program6.y .
+* A finite state automaton is generated using the formal grammar definitions found in program6.y .
-The automata receives a stream of values from the parser and matches them to the productions.
+The automaton receives a stream of values from the parser and matches them to the productions.
 After being matched, a set of instructions corresponding to the production will generate a node for the input's syntax tree.